abu-compbio/netcentric/README.md

 The outputs;

-* The evaluation results for the IntAct network and TSN network,
+* The evaluation results for the TSN network,
 * Scatterplots of percentage significance of mutual exclusivity runs vs mutation load association (MLA),
 * ROC curves for comparing the mutual exclusivities of tissue-specific and non-tissue-specific CGC-CGC gene pairs and non-CGC-non-CGC gene pairs